floooh/floooh.github.io/_drafts/sokol-gfx-backend-tour-gl.md

 ### _sg_gl_create_context()

-- **glGetIntegerv(GL_FRAMEBUFFER_BINDING)**: this queries the default framebuffer binding, this this may be different from zero on some platforms
+- **glGetIntegerv(GL_FRAMEBUFFER_BINDING)**: queries the default framebuffer binding because this is different from zero on some platforms
 - **glGenVertexArrays(1, ..); glBindVertexArray()**: This creates and binds a global vertex array object, which is required on GLES3 and GL3.3 Core Profile.